kaiserkiwi/nova-queues/README.md

-# nova-queues
+# Nova Queues for Laravel Nova 4

-Queue resource for Laravel Nova.
+Simple Queue resource for Laravel Nova.

-Supports only the `database` queue driver.
+**Supports only the `database` queue driver.**

 ## Installation